top of page

 The Quiet Saboteurs

 There is a peculiar punishment reserved for those who leave a country during political instability.
 Not the open challenge of borders, paperwork, or integration.
-That is expected.
-The unanticipated heartache comes from how departure is interpreted by those on either side of the divide.
-You learn that leaving is rarely allowed to be neutral.
-It is assigned meaning, colored by the beliefs of those observing the departure.
-Loyalty, Recast as Obligation From one side, leaving is
+Those difficulties are expected.
+The unanticipated heartache comes from what departure reveals about the people around you.
+You learn quickly that leaving is rarely allowed to be neutral.
+It is assigned meaning, colored by the fears, the investments, and the unexamined assumptions of everyone watching.
+What almost no

 Jillian Aurora